huixie90/huixie90.github.io/_posts/2021-2-1-Cutomisation-Point.md

 } // namespace user
 ```

-Does this look familar?
+Does this look familiar?
 Yes, it is just a wrapper.
 And it looks similar to the Java code here except that it doesn't work

 ```java
 public class MyObject implements my_cpable, visitable{